 It’s the season for caring for our loved ones:

 The harsh weather of winter leaves many people vulnerable, especially the elderly or families who struggle to pay for heating.
 As Muslims, it is important for us to regularly check up on our family, friends and neighbours during the cold season.
 A simple action, like making a colleague a cup of warm tea or sending some nourishing soup to an elderly neighbour, can go a long way.

 It is also important for us to care for vulnerable families who are less close to home, such as refugees who don’t have the essential winter items they need to cope with the rain and snow.
 Remember the compassion Umar (ra) displayed towards vulnerable Muslims living far from home:

-Donate to our Below Zero: Winter Appeal to provide vulnerable families with warm clothing.
+Donate to our Surviving Winter Appeal to provide vulnerable families with warm clothing.

-It’s a good time to memorise and recite rain du'as for raining:
+It’s a good time to recite rain du'as: